Chiral Homology of elliptic curves and the Zhu algebra: Elliptic Functions

-Consequently the right hand side of (\ref{eq:man.symm}), as a function of $x$, has a simple pole at $x=y$ with residue $\sn(y-z)^{-2}$ (here we have used that $\sn(z)$ is an odd function of $z$).
-The left hand side $\ZZZ(x, y, z)$ of (\ref{eq:man.symm}), as a function of $x$, has a simple pole at $x=y$ with residue $\wp(y-z)$.
+Consequently the right-hand side of (\ref{eq:man.symm}), regarded as a function of $x$, has a simple pole at $x=y$ with residue $\sn(y-z)^{-2}$ (here we have used that $\sn(z)$ is an odd function of $z$).
+On the other hand $\ZZZ(x, y, z)$, regarded as a function of $x$, has a simple pole at $x=y$ with residue $\wp(y-z)$.

 The identity (\ref{Weierstrass.Jacobi}) shows that the difference, call it $\beta$, between the two sides of (\ref{eq:man.symm}) is regular at $x=y$.
 Similarly $\beta$ is regular at $x=z$, and hence is an elliptic function of $y-z$.
-By Lemma \ref{surprising.symmetry} and the manifest symmetry of the right hand side of (\ref{eq:man.symm}), $\beta$ is cyclically symmetric in $x, y, z$.
+By Lemma \ref{surprising.symmetry} and the manifest symmetry of the right-hand side of (\ref{eq:man.symm}), $\beta$ is cyclically symmetric in $x, y, z$.
 As a cyclically symmetric function independent of $x$, $\beta$ is constant as claimed. \end{proof}